-Used right, user stories have an almost magical ability to get everyone on the same page.
+Used right, user stories have an almost magical ability to get everyone on the same page, especially when put on a user story map.
 Be it developers, designers, or business stakeholders.
 They may come with different perspectives, but they can all relate to stories about how different functionality applies to actual users.
 No-one describes that better than Jeff.

 ...feature documents? - Epic Alignment - Nils Janse

-If team and stakeholders don't all sit in the same room, if done right, the best way to keep them on the same page is to write feature documents.
+If team and stakeholders don't all sit in the same room, if done right, the best way to keep them on the same page is to write feature documents (also known as product requirements documents).
 With a foreword by Jeff Patton, the book I wrote describes how best to do this.
 Like Matt LeMay put it: "Epic Alignment dives deep on one of the most important and underappreciated aspects of product management."

 [Full disclaimer - I wrote this book]